Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-position.md

 Having approved the transfer of our tokens, we now need to get data about the pool for which we will provide liquidity, in order to instantiate a Pool class.

-To start, we compute our Pool's address by using a helper function and passing in the unique identifiers of a Pool - a **tokenIn**, a **tokenOut**, and the Pool **fee**.
+To start, we compute our Pool's address by using a helper function and passing in the unique identifiers of a Pool - the **two tokens** and the Pool **fee**.
 The **fee** input parameter represents the swap fee that is distributed to all in range liquidity at the time of the swap:

 ```js reference title="Fetching the Pool's constants and current state" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/5007bda6dfa1255846248514018d995818b67d09/v3-sdk/minting-position/src/example/Example.tsx#L47-L52